crb233/unarian/README.md

 Evaluating an alternation on input $x$ consists of evaluating each function from left to right on input $x$ if and only if all previous functions failed.
 The result of the alternation is the result of the last function to be evaluated.
 For example, if `%2` is a function that fails on odd inputs and leaves all others unchanged, then `%2 + | -` maps $2x$ to $2x + 1$ and $2x + 1$ to $2x$.
 Syntactically, an empty 'branch' of an alternation is considered to be an instance of the identity function.
 For example, `- | ` is semantically equivalent to `- | { }`, where `{ }` is the identity function.

 Finally, since there is no way to represent them syntactically, we don't define the behavior of empty alternations (although it seems logical to define an empty alternation as a function that fails on all input, since this is the identity element of function alternation).

+### Evaluation

+When interpreting or compiling a Unarian program, an expression must be chosen as the entry-point.
+This entry-point defaults to `main`.
+Some implementations may allow the user to specify a custom expression as the entry-point, but this is not required.
+It is considered undefined behavior to have references to undefined functions or multiple definitions of the same function.
+However, it is recommended for implementations to treat both of these cases as compilation errors.

+Finally, a compiled or interpreted program is evaluated by giving it a non-negative integer input.
+This input is evaluated on the entry-point expression as explained above, and the resulting output, either a non-negative integer or a failure, is returned.